 - Contracture scars.
 If your skin has been burned, you may have a contracture scar.
 These scars tighten skin, which can impair your ability to move.
 Contracture scars may also go deeper, affecting muscles and nerves.

 - Atrophic scars.
 Production of insufficient amount of collagen, together with loss of underlying tissue, results in atrophic scars.
 These take form of a sunken recess in the skin, such as pitted scarring of acne or stretch marks which occur due to rupture of deeper dermal layer of skin during rapid growth or expansion (e.g. pregnancy, rapid weight gain, growth spurt).

-At our clinic, we have several techniques available for treatment of unsightly scars that include ablative laser resurfacing, a variety of non-ablative laser treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.
+At Richmond Medical Spa Club clinic, we have several techniques available for treatment of unsightly scars that include ablative laser resurfacing, a variety of non-ablative laser treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.